jepuli124/CaptSolarSpagettiBotti/GAME_REFERENCE.md

 The mass of the projectile between 1 and 4.
 Main component in projectile damage.

-### Velocity
+### speed

-The velocity of the projectile between 1 and 4.
+The speed of the projectile between 1 and 4.
 Some effect on damage, but also affects how many cells the projectile moves each tick.

 ### Damage

-Projectile damage is calculated as `mass * 2 + velocity`
+Projectile damage is calculated as `mass * 2 + speed`